5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Intel_I225-V_Fix_(SSDT-I225V)/README.md

 [^1]: Check my guide for [dropping ACPI tables](https://github.com/5T33Z0/OC-Little-Translated/tree/main/00_About_ACPI/ACPI_Dropping_Tables#readme) for details
 [^2]: Combining `Vt-D` and `DisableIOMapper` makes no sense to me in regards to enabling the I225-V in macOS but that's what the user reported as working.
-[^3]: Enabling the I225-V in macOS Catalina requires modified DeviceProperties as well as a Kernel Patch since it's not supported natively.
-With this, the Controller will be spoofed as an Intel I219 and work.
+[^3]: Enabling the I225-V in macOS Catalina requires modified `DeviceProperties` as well as a Kernel Patch since it's not supported natively.
+With this, the I225-V will be spoofed as Intel I219 and work.
 Copy the settings from the attached "I225_Catalina.plist" into your Config.
-Disable the DeviceProperties for anything newer than macOS 11.3!
+Disable the spoof for macOS 11.4 and newer!

 > **Note**: OpenCore 0.9.2 introduced a new Quirk called `DisableIoMapperMapping`.
 It works independently of `DisableIoMapper` and removes Reserved Memory Regions defined in the DMAR table from memory in macOS, so dropping and replacing the DMAR table is no longer required.
 Refer to OpenCore's Documentation.pdf for more details.